leoncena/Research_Scraper/README.md

 ## Testing

 ## Contributing
-- How to add modules for other publisher websites
+- How to add modules for other publisher websites?
-- How to add new features
+- How to add new features?

 ## Troubleshooting
 - Did you really install the packages?